 Here come the private tax debt collectors … again

-Seven things taxpayers and their advisors need to know about the upcoming IRS program
+Seven things taxpayers and their advisors need to know about the IRS private debt collector program

 Income generated from virtual worlds is still taxable in the real world

 People who make money on Pokemon Go! or other virtual games might catch a tax bill with the IRS

 Deferred compensation for athletes and high earners can be a financial win-win

 It’s important to consider federal and state tax implications on payments that could stretch well into the future

 Timing is everything: The date taxpayers get an SSN or ITIN now affects whether they’re eligible for refundable tax credits